rot256/pblind/README.md

+⚠️⚠️⚠️⚠️
-⚠⚠⚠ **Caution:** The Masayuki Abe and Tatsuaki Okamoto signature scheme is not secure for concurrent sessions (multiple simultaneous clients).
-See the paper [On the (in)security of ROS](https://eprint.iacr.org/2020/945.pdf) for more details. ⚠⚠⚠
+**Caution:** The Masayuki Abe and Tatsuaki Okamoto signature scheme is **not secure for concurrent sessions** (multiple simultaneous clients).
+See the paper [On the (in)security of ROS](https://eprint.iacr.org/2020/945.pdf) from 2020 for more details.
+I advise to use another scheme. ⚠️⚠️⚠️⚠️

 # Pblind